-Each fall, thousands of visitors are drawn to Estes Park to watch herds of elk gather in the valley for their mating season, or “rut.”
+Each September and October, thousands of visitors are drawn to Estes Park to watch herds of elk gather in the valley for their mating season, or “rut.”
 With this popular activity comes the responsibility for everyone to be safe and respect these majestic animals.
 During the rut, the male “bull” elk are irritable, aggressive and extremely dangerous to onlookers who get too close.

 “Every day our dispatch center receives numerous calls for police officers to respond to elk issues around Town, and the vast majority of issues are caused by people,” commented Estes Park Police Chief Wes Kufeld.
 He explained that the most common reports to dispatch are people getting too close to the elk and “elk jams,” caused when drivers park their vehicles in the way of traffic in order to watch the elk.
 Kufeld continued, “Safety should be first on the minds of elk-viewers, so they can have a great experience.”

 The Police Department provides the following tips to visitors for safe elk viewing:

 • Elk are wild animals which must be observed from a safe distance to avoid injury or death.
 If an animal is carefully watching you and appears “jumpy” when you move, you are too close.